kedji-ro/kejiiiii/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 Hi!
 I'm Keji.
 I work as a full-time software developer by day.
 Sometimes, I take freelance software development side jobs which I do at night.
-<br> I am 24 years old and been in the field for almost 2 and a half years now (if freelance work is counted, 1 and a half if industrial).
+<br><br> I am 24 years old and been in the field for almost 2 and a half years now (if freelance work is counted, 1 and a half if industrial).
-<br> I enjoy coding.
+<br><br> I enjoy coding.
 Looking at my computer screen while racking my brains out of ideas and ways to create logic or solve problems keeps my blood pumping.
 I also find joy in learning new things.

 Besides coding I have other things and hobbies I like to do too, like:
 * Arts/Multimedia Arts